 9. Toho is the registered owner of the marks for GODZILLA, among others.
-Toho's registered marks include those as U.S. Registration Nos.
+Toho's registered marks include those with U.S. Registration Nos.
 2,360,489; 4,183,291; and 7,245,324 (the "GODZILLA Trademarks").
-Copies of the asserted Trademark Registrations are attached as
+Copies of the trademark registrations for the GODZILLA Trademarks are attached as Exhibit 2.

-Exhibit 2.

-10. The GODZILLA Trademarks have been the subject of substantial and continuous marketing and promotion by the Plaintiff.
-Plaintiff has and continues to widely market and promote the GODZILLA Trademarks in the industry and to consumers.
-Plaintiff's promotional efforts include, by way of example, but not limitation, substantial print media, the GODZILLA website and social media sites, and point of sale materials.
+10. The GODZILLA Trademarks have been the subject of substantial and continuous marketing and promotion by Toho.
+Toho has and continues to widely market and promote the GODZILLA Trademarks in the industry and to consumers.
+Toho's promotional efforts include, by way of example, but not limitation, substantial print media, the GODZILLA website and social media sites, and point of sale materials.